Overview

 Define DBWrite Destination

-Navigate to the Datasources listing and edit the database you want to set as a write-back destination.
+You can just navigate to the Datasources listing and edit the Database you want to set as a write-back destination.
 You can also create a new Datasource and use it as the write-back destination.

 Check the option- Writable Destination and click on the Save button.